jeffersonoliveira-dev/pinterest-clone-fcc/README.md

 Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 - [x] As an unauthenticated user, I can login with GitHub.

-- [ ] As an authenticated user, I can link to images. [ firebase register ]
+- [ ] As an authenticated user, I can link to images.

 - [ ] As an authenticated user, I can delete images that I've linked to.